yairm210/Unciv/README.md

 If anyone has any real legal sources, or can shed some light on the limits of what is and is not allowed, I'd be happy to hear!

+## Disclosure

+Multiplayer takes advantage of Dropbox, which is *non-free software*, for syncing purposes.

+Single player does not use this feature.

 # [Credits and 3rd parties](docs/Credits.md)